ashtonjamesd/semantic-interpretation/written/introduction/syntax.md

 The primary goal of syntax is to enforce a standard procedure of writing code in a specific language.
 It ensures that code can be understood by the computer and executed without errors.
 If a programmer writes code that contains invalid characters or something against the language rules (syntactically invalid), then a syntax error will occur, preventing the program from running.

 A common example of syntax in languages from the C-family is the semicolon statement terminator.
 This syntax rule enforces that statements written in the language must end with a semicolon character to inform the C compiler that the statement is finished and anything after is a new statement.
-Missing semicolons can confuse the compiler, such with the example below.
+Missing semicolons can confuse the compiler, such as with the example below.

 ```
 int x = 10; // valid